 NOTE 1: If the user overrides the DNS configuration set by the network using ePCO, for example if the user configures a private DNS configuration via UI, the network DNS configuration configured using ePCO remains inactive until the user configured DNS setting is revoked by the user.

-NOTE 2: If an OS, user or applications override the operator-provided DNS settings, the DNS resolvers or servers in the third party can take the source IP address of the DNS request as the location information of UE, which can correspond to the remote PSA UPF or other entities (e.g. a NAT server) on the remote/central N6 interface which can lead to a non-optimal choice of the EAS server address.
+NOTE 2: If an OS, user or applications override the operator-provided DNS settings, the DNS resolvers or servers in the third party can take the source IP address of the DNS Query as the location information of UE, which can correspond to the remote PSA UPF or other entities (e.g. a NAT server) on the remote/central N6 interface which can lead to a non-optimal choice of the EAS server address.

-NOTE 3: If the DNS server configuration in an OS overrides the operator provided DNS, the DNS queries continue to be sent over the correct PDU Session for the application.
+NOTE 3: If the DNS server configuration in an OS overrides the operator provided DNS, the DNS Queries continue to be sent over the correct PDU Session for the application.

-Editor's note: It is FFS whether the UE modem transparently forwards DNS messages for tethered devices that are loosely coupled: more generally it is FFS whether URSP can't apply to tethered traffic and this is a more general issue than EC.

 NOTE 4: If the UE (OS or application) uses a DNS resolver that is different than the one provided by the 5GC, then:

 - the Session Breakout connectivity mode, option A and B in clause 6.2.3.2 will not work in case the EASDF is NOT in the DNS resolver chain for recursive DNS resolution.